Powerlearnproject/se-assignment-day-2-git-and-github-Jmghoi/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

+ Fundamental Concepts of Version Control:
+    * Tracking Changes: Version control systems (VCS) monitor modifications to files.
+    * Repositories: A repository (or "repo") is a central storage location for all the files and their revision history.
+    * Commits: A commit is a snapshot of the changes made to the files at a specific point in time.
+    * Branching: Branching allows you to create separate lines of development.
+    * Merging: Merging combines changes from different branches back into a single branch.
+    * Conflicts: Conflicts occur when changes made in different branches overlap.

+ Why GitHub is Popular:
+    * Centralized Collaboration: GitHub provides a platform for teams to collaborate.
+    * Remote Repositories: It hosts remote repositories.
+    * User-Friendly Interface: GitHub's web-based interface is intuitive.
+    * Community and Open Source: It has a large and active community.
+    * Features: GitHub offers a wide range of features, including issue tracking, pull requests, wiki pages, and project management tools.
+    * Git Integration: GitHub is built around Git, the most popular distributed version control system.

+ How Version Control Helps in Maintaining Project Integrity:
+    * Preventing Data Loss: Version control provides a backup of your code.
+    * Tracking Changes: It allows you to see exactly what changes were made.
+    * Facilitating Collaboration: Version control enables multiple people to work on the same project.
+    * Enabling Rollbacks: If a change introduces a problem, you can easily revert to a previous version.
+    * Improving Code Quality: Code reviews and pull requests help to ensure that code is well-written.
+    * Creating a clear history: Version control systems create a clear history of all changes made to a project.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?